 When you start out in photography the first thing you need to know is how to set the exposure and f-stops on your camera.
 If you don’t learn this, then all your shots will be the same.
-Exposure and f-stops on your camera is the key to great photographs.
+Exposure and f-stops on your camera are the key to great photographs.
 They can make or break a picture.

 The f-stop gives you the depth of field.
-A good way to remember how the f-stops work is — the smaller the hole (larger f-stop numbers) the longer the depth of field.
+A good way to remember how the f-stops work is—the smaller the hole (larger f-stop numbers) the longer the depth of field.
 That means the background will be in focus as well as the foreground.
-Using a larger hole such as f2.8, f4 will give you a shorter depth of field.
+Using a larger hole such as f/2.8, f/4 will give you a shorter depth of field.
 The foreground will be in focus but the background will not be in focus.

 Now, the exposure setting depends on the f-stop.
 The smaller the hole, the more light you will need to set the right exposure.
-The larger the hole, less light will be needed, so you will need a faster shutter speed or exposure length.
-Sometimes is can be a complicated series of settings to find the right exposure.
+The larger the hole, the less light needed, so you will need a faster shutter speed or exposure length.
+Sometimes it can be a complicated series of settings to find the right exposure.
 When you use a digital camera with a preview, it makes it pretty easy to find the right exposure.
 Of course, if you have the time to fool around with the settings, that’s great.
 However, if you’re at a baseball or football game, there won’t be enough time.
 You’ll have to set your camera up before the action begins and take lots of shots.